USEPA/e-manifest/docs/src/Services/Site/site-search.md

 - If at least one of the following parameters is valid, the service will perform non-exact search by individual parameters or any combination of them (any optional parameters can be added).
 Response will contain warnings for any invalid parameters.
-  - `"epaSiteId"`: if less than 12 characters
+  - `epaSiteId`: if less than 12 characters
-  - `"name"`
+  - `name`
-  - `"streetNumber"`: if streetNumber is provided and address1 is not provided the service will not use streetNumber for the search, the service will return an error
+  - `streetNumber`: if streetNumber is provided and address1 is not provided the service will not use streetNumber for the search, the service will return an error
-  - `"address1"`: if address1 is provided and neither valid city nor valid zip are provided the service will not use address1 for the search, the service will return an error
+  - `address1`: if address1 is provided and neither valid city nor valid zip are provided the service will not use address1 for the search, the service will return an error
-  - `"city"`
+  - `city`
-  - `"state"`
+  - `state`
-  - `"zip"`
+  - `zip`

 ## Parameters